 Phew.
 Now that the technicals are in place, let’s move on to editorial.
 The first step is to set up an editorial calendar.
 At Atlas & Boots, we blog two times a week and use Google Docs to plan a month ahead.

 One of the joys of travelling is spontaneity but travel blogging is easier with a bit of planning.
 If you know what angle you’ll take on a specific city or attraction, it will help you find the right details while you’re there.
-For example, if you decide to write a piece on cheap things to do in Santiago or quirky things to do in Buenos Aires, you can make sure you visit the places you hope to mention and get all the information you need while there.
+For example, if you decide to write a piece on the best day trips from Yerevan or a walking tour of Longyearbyen, you can make sure you visit the places you hope to mention and get all the information you need while there.
 Researching after your visit will be harder.

 8. Create a pro-forma to record details